 There is no place in the world that does not require forensic scientists.
 Demand is normally directly proportional to the crime rate in a particular area.
 In India, the major urban centers tend to have a higher demand for forensic scientists.
 Mumbai has the highest number of employed forensic technicians in the country.

-According to U.S. Bureau of Labor Statistics, it was reported that there is about 27% projected job growth for forensic sciences and most of the job prospects are seen in the government sector in the USA.
+According to the U.S. Bureau of Labor Statistics, it was reported that there is about 11% projected job growth for forensic sciences (2021 – 2031) and most of the job prospects are seen in the government sector in the USA.

-In India, most of the candidates serve the law enforcement agencies like investigation services, police and legal systems of both central and state government.
+In India, most of the candidates serve the law enforcement agencies like investigation services, police, and legal systems of both central and state governments.
 Most of the aspirants prefer to join the Intelligence Bureau (IB), the Central Bureau of Investigation (CBI) etc. Other than these two there are many more other job roles from various departments like –

 Forensic Pathologists: Forensic pathologists help in determining the time and cause of death in police cases.

-Forensic Anthropologists: Forensic Anthropologist help in identification of individuals for the cases like murders or disasters like plane crashes, explosions, fires, etc. Forensic Anthropologist also helps in knowing the age, sex, ancestry, stature and unique features of the dead person.
+Forensic Anthropologists: Forensic Anthropologists help in the identification of individuals for the cases like murders or disasters like plane crashes, explosions, fires, etc. Forensic Anthropologist also helps in knowing the age, sex, ancestry, stature, and unique features of the dead person.

-Toxicologist: Professionals with qualification in chemistry or biochemistry work in police departments while detecting and identifying the drugs, poisons, toxin levels, etc. in the body.
+Toxicologist: Professionals with qualifications in chemistry or biochemistry work in police departments while detecting and identifying the drugs, poisons, toxin levels, etc. in the body.

 Forensic Expert/ Scientists: Forensic scientists work as part of evidence teams and also work with the police and investigators while investigating the crime to get major crime evidence.